-When I say the word “Lithium” many of you may make a loose association in your head with the word “depression” – and you’d be right.
+When I say the word “Lithium” many of you may make a loose association in your head with the word “depression” – and you’d be on the right track.
 Since 1949 when Australian psychiatrist John Cade first published a paper on the use of Lithium in the treatment of acute mania it has grown to become one of the most widely used drugs for treating bipolar disorder, a condition characterised by both manic and depressive symptoms.
 But it wasn’t until recently that scientist discovered how Lithium could be useful in the treatment of an entirely different type of Disorder – Fetal Alcohol Syndrome.

 FASD (Fetal Alcohol Spectrum Disorder) is a group of conditions that occur in children whose mothers consumed alcohol during pregnancy and generally results in children with varying levels of physical and neurological deficits.
 Fetal Alcohol Syndrome occurs because alcohol passes straight through the mother’s bloodstream to the baby during pregnancy.
 Symptoms of FAS present differently depending on how much alcohol was consumed.